 Dear Girls by Ali Wong

 Written as a long-form letter to her two young daughters, comedian Ali Wong doesn’t hold back in her memoir Dear Girls, where she recounts hairy body parts, gory births, bad sex, and everything in between.
-There’s sweetness in between the baudy jokes and biting remarks, however, as Wong reminisces on the mistakes of her teens, twenties, and early thirties.
+There’s sweetness in between the baudy jokes and biting remarks, however, as Wong reflects on the mistakes of her teens, twenties, and early thirties.

 If I Never Met You by Mhairi McFarlane

-Thirty-six-year-old attorney Laurie is left reeling after her partner of 18 years dumps her seemingly out of the blue.
-Her situation is made only more dire by the fact that she and her ex work in the same office and his new girlfriend is pregnant.
+Thirty-six-year-old attorney Laurie is left reeling after her partner of 18 years dumps her out of the blue.
+Her situation is made worse by the fact that she and her ex work in the same office and his new girlfriend is pregnant.
 Determined to take matters into her own hands, Laurie strikes a deal with office playboy Jamie to start a fake relationship online and get her gossipy co-workers off of her back.
 But after a certain point, it becomes obvious to both Laurie and Jamie that they’re not just doing it for the ‘gram.